(A) Board Matters

-The RC is guided by its Terms of Reference which are aligned with requirements under the Code 2012.
+The RC is guided by its terms of reference which are aligned with requirements under the Code 2018.

 Our RC’s responsibilities include:

-- review and recommend to the Board the cash and long-term incentive compensation policies and framework
+- reviewing and recommending to the Board the cash and long-term incentive compensation policies and

-- administer and review any proposed amendments to the TeleChoice Restricted Share Plan, the TeleChoice
+- administering and reviewing any proposed amendments to the TeleChoice Restricted Share Plan, the

-Performance Share Plan and such other similar share schemes or plans that may be adopted by the
+TeleChoice Performance Share Plan and such other similar share schemes or plans that may be adopted

-- review and recommend to the Board for approval, on an annual basis, the specific remuneration packages
+- reviewing and recommending to the Board for approval, on an annual basis, the specific remuneration

-of each Director and the Key Management Personnel of the Company.
-Where the RC deems appropriate, it
+packages of each Director and the Key Management Personnel of the Company.
+Where the RC deems

-- undertake such other reviews and projects as may be requested by the Board and report to the Board its
+- undertaking such other reviews and projects as may be requested by the Board and report to the Board

-The term "Key Management Personnel" shall mean the President and other persons having authority and
+The term “Key Management Personnel” shall mean the President & CEO and other persons having authority and

 responsibility for planning, directing and controlling the activities of the Company.

-Executive Remuneration for the President and Key Management Personnel
+Executive Remuneration for the President & Chief Executive Officer and Key Management Personnel

 - A. Fixed Component: